hypothesis/h/CONTRIBUTING.rst

 Our style is loosely based on a synthesis of several community efforts to document Angular best practices.

-For filesystem structure and naming see the `Best Practices Recommendations for Angular App Structure`_ document.
+For filesystem structure and naming see the `Best Practice Recommendations for Angular App Structure`_ document.

 For additional tips on writing good AngularJS code, see the following two